6 October 2021

 Please note that given the importance of complete and accurate credit records, for purposes including for responsible lending, it will usually be appropriate to continue processing credit report data - in particular, to protect the rights of another natural or legal person, or because it’s an important public interest of the union or member state.

 Credit Kudos is authorised and regulated in the United Kingdom by the Financial Conduct Authority for Account Information Services provided within the United Kingdom.
-We are also authorised to provide our Account Information Services in Ireland under the EU Passporting Regime.
-This means we have full regulatory permission from Central Bank of Ireland.

 Third party properties accessed from the platform

 Our Platform and Services may contain links to and from the online properties of third parties.
 If you follow a link to any of these online properties, please note that these online properties have their own privacy policies which will govern use of any personal data that they process.
 Please check these policies carefully before you click on any links and/or submit any personal data to these online properties.